 3. Carry out advanced legal research by using primary and secondary legal sources, as well as the possible use of interdisciplinary material, in order to develop and structure a cogent argument that demonstrates specialised knowledge of an area of law and/or legal policy;

-The syllabus will consist of research and writing under supervision within the School of Law.
-The course coordinator will be responsible for providing guidance to each candidate in the course concerning the definition of the topic of a proposed research project, and will arrange supervison.
+The syllabus will consist of research and writing under supervision within the Law School.
+The course coordinator will be responsible for providing general guidance to each candidate in the course concerning the definition of the topic of a proposed research project, and will also be able to facilitate supervision arrangements for the dissertation.
 A supervisor of a research project will be responsible for providing appropriate guidance to the candidate at all stages of the research process.

 Students must be enrolled in the Juris Doctor/ Graduate Diploma in Legal Practice or Master of Laws, or Master of Human Resources and Law or Master of Environmental Law programs.

 For students enrolled in the Juris Doctor/Graduate Diploma in Legal Practice this course is only available to students in their final year of full-time study (or relevant equivalent for part-time students).